-Even with a mind clouded by anger or tiredness, we can still find our destination eventually - but if we stop at a fork in the road and refuse to take either direction, we'll never reach our goal at all.
-Uncertainty and doubt in regard to our practice, training, or instruction can throw us off track fastest of all.
+Even with a mind clouded by anger or tiredness, we can still find our destination eventually - but if we stop at a fork in the road and refuse to take either direction, we will never reach our goal at all.
+We are bombarded with sentiments of, I don't know what I want!
+Is what I chose right or wrong?
+I cannot make up my mind!
+Uncertainty and doubt in regard to our practice, training or instruction can throw us off track fastest of all.